nodejs/node/COLLABORATOR_GUIDE.md

   * Regressions that happen right before a release, or reported soon after.

-When a pull request is deemed suitable to be fast-tracked, label it with `fast-track`.
+When a pull request is deemed suitable to be fast-tracked, label it with `fast-track` and add a comment that collaborators may upvote.
+Please mention the collaborators that gave an approval before in that comment.
+If someone disagrees with the fast-tracking request, remove the label and leave a comment why it should not be fast-tracked.
 The pull request can be landed once 2 or more Collaborators approve both the pull request and the fast-tracking request, and the necessary CI testing is done.

 ### Testing and CI